 - Permits are not required during winter break or summer session.
 Please Note: Lots 3 & 5 are for Faculty/Staff parking only.

-- Purchase an annual parking hang tag permit of $70.00 through UWM Transportation Services Portal, login, and follow the directions on the site.
+- Purchase a parking hang tag permit through UWM Transportation Services Portal, login, and follow the directions on the site.
+(See below for pricing.)
 Permits are mailed out unless pickup is requested; see your receipt for details.
 Hang-tag permits are valid from the date of purchase through the following August.
 If a hang-tag permit is lost, a new permit must be purchased at full cost.

 - Hang-tag permits must be properly hung on the rear-view mirror with the permit number visible from the outside.
 Must have permit displayed in vehicle when parking in Permit Required Lots.